-Most recently I served as an Associate Pastor in the greater Sacramento area at a 1,200 person EPC congregation where I direct adult education, oversee global and local missions, oversee all our student ministry staff, oversee our young marrieds ministry, and serve as the host pastor of our contemporary worship services.
-July, 2017 I completed a Doctor of Ministry degree from Western Theological Seminary in Holland, Michigan in the area of spiritual formation.
+Most recently I served as an Associate Pastor in the greater Sacramento area at a 1,200 person EPC congregation where I directed adult education, oversaw global and local missions, oversaw the student ministry staff, oversaw the young marrieds ministry, and served as the host pastor of two contemporary worship services each Sunday.
+In July, 2017 I completed a Doctor of Ministry degree from Western Theological Seminary in Holland, Michigan in the area of spiritual formation.
 My Advisor for that degree was Rev. Dr. Chuck DeGroat.

 In August, 2017 I began a PhD in Practical Theology at the University of Aberdeen.
 My Advisor at the University of Aberdeen is Dr. John Swinton.
 Swinton is one of the most widely followed practical theologians in the church today, and is also one of the most influential disability theologians.
 The project I am working on under Swinton focuses on developing a theology of food-related disabilities in light of the Christian tradition.
 I am researching food and the body in the Corinthian epistles; food, the care of the sick, and hospitality in the monastic tradition; and food and communion in a few select early reformation Eucharistic theologies.
 During this time I am serving as a "Minister Without A Call" in the Evangelical Presbyterian Church.
 I am assisting in pulpit supply needs in the Aberdeenshire Presbytery of the Church of Scotland and assisting in a mid-week worship service.